Flora and Fauna – Simien Mountains National Park

 The varied topography of the Simien Mountains National Park offers a habitat to a wide range of animals and plants.
 The following is a compilation of data on some prominent endemic species found in the Park.

-Walia Ibex (Capra ibex wake)
+Walya ibex (Capra ibex wake)

-Walia ibex seem to react flexibly to direct pressure and to impacts on their habitat.
+Walya ibex seem to react flexibly to direct pressure and to impacts on their habitat.
 While their main habitat was the central part of the present National Park in the mid-1960s, they expanded their habitat to the area around Sankaber and to the eastern part of the high plateau after the establishment of the National Park in 1969.
 Military fighting in the western areas near Sankaber in 1989 and 1990 led to intense disturbance of the animals, which was further exacerbated by increased poaching in these areas.
 Die surviving ibex moved towards the eastern parts of the Park and beyond, and were increasingly sported in the most inaccessible parts of the escarpment.

-Simien Fox or Ethiopian wolf (Canis simensis)
+Simien fox or Ethiopian wolf (Canis simensis simensis)

 The second large mammal found in the Park is the Simien fox.
 This species is endemic to Ethiopia.
 It was already rare in the Simien Mountains when the National Park was established.
 In 1990, the species was registered as endangered in the Red Data Book of the World Conservation Union (IUCN).
-The Shen fox population in the Simien Mountains is estimated to be only about 40 animals. approximately one-quarter of which live within Park boundaries.
+The Shen fox population in the Simien Mountains is estimated to be only about 40 animals. approximately one quarter of which live within Park boundaries.
 Simien foxes are mostly found in afro-alpine mountain habitats at altitudes above 3600 m asl.
 A larger population lives in the Bale Mountains National Park in southern Ethiopia.
-With a total number of less than 400 animals in Ethiopia. it is questionable whether the species is in a position to ensure population viability in the long-term.
-As with the Walia ibex, the main threat for the species is poaching and decreasing habitat.
+With a total number of less than 400 animals in Ethiopia. it is questionable whether the species is in a position to ensure population viability in the long term.
+As with the Walya ibex, the main threat for the species is poaching and decreasing habitat.

 Gelada baboon (Thempithecus gelada)